inQWIRE/SQIR/examples/shor/README.md

 # examples/shor

-This directory contains the SQIR formalization of Shor's factoring algorithm.
+This directory contains the SQIR formalization of Shor's factoring algorithm, which is described in our paper [A Formally Certified End-to-End Implementation of Shor's Factorization Algorithm](https://arxiv.org/abs/2204.07112).
 For questions about the code in this directory, contact Yuxiang Peng (@PicksPeng) or Kesha Hietala (@khieta).

 ## Directory Contents